apache/jackrabbit-oak/oak-run/README.md

                        given)
     --output <File>  Output file (default: segments.gdf)
-    --gc             Write the gc generation graph instead of the full graph
+    --gc             Write the gc generation graph instead of the full graph --pattern        Regular exception specifying which
+                       nodes to include (optional).
+Ignore
+                       when --gc is specified.

 History
 -------